MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/registering-applications-to-run-in-background.md

 ms.date: 03/18/2017
 ---

-# Registering Applications to Run in the Background
+# Registering Xamarin.iOS Apps to Run in the Background

 Registering individual tasks for background privileges works for some applications, but what happens if an application is constantly called upon to perform important, long-running tasks, such as getting directions for the user via GPS?
 Applications such as these should instead be registered as known background-necessary applications.